Pravesh-Sudha/simple-go-server/README.md

 3. localhost:8080/info.html -> It wil open a form in which you can enter your name and email address and after submiting your details it will print Your name with email address.</br>
 It uses "fmt","logs" and "net/http" package.
+Hello Friends, new comment to test this new MacOs